tiagosiebler/bybit-api/README.md

 Inverse & linear WebSockets can be used via a shared `WebsocketClient`.

-Note: to use the linear websockets, pass "linear: true" in the constructor options when instancing the `WebsocketClient`.
+Note: for linear websockets, pass "linear: true" in the constructor options when instancing the `WebsocketClient`.

-To connect to both linear and inverse websockets, make two instances of the WebsocketClient:

-<details><summary>Click here to expand and see full sample:</summary>
+<details><summary>To connect to both linear and inverse websockets, make two instances of the WebsocketClient.
+Click here to expand and see full sample:</summary>

 ```javascript
 const { WebsocketClient } = require('bybit-api');